 A student must be on time to school and in attendance every day.
 Students may not be tardy more than two times each 9 weeks.
 If a student is late to school they must be called off by their parent or guardian or should have a note from their parent or guardian.
-All students must report to, show their student ID cards and sign in at the Attendance Office when they are late to school after 7:40 AM.
-After 10:57 AM, a student's attendance will count as a one half-day absence.
+All students must report to, show their student ID cards and sign in at the Attendance Office when they are late to their first scheduled class of the day.
 All tardiness due to doctor's, dentist's, orthodontist's, or court appointments, must have official documentation from that office to be considered excused.